 We all need to make an income and working for yourself could be the key to your happiness.
 There are a number of well-paying jobs offering work to people who want to spend their time at home.

-This could be purely because they prefer their own company or the flexibility of working at home suits them.
-From dog walking to online virtual assistants, tutoring to book-keeping, there are any good-paying jobs available now.
+This could be because they prefer their own company or the flexibility of working at home suits them.
+From dog walking to online virtual assistants, tutoring to book-keeping, there are many good-paying jobs available now.

 You may find a well-paid job working freelance – where you pick up jobs and work for yourself.
 A good way to start finding clients for your business is to advertise online and use social media.

 In our eco-conscious age, public transport is coming to the fore perhaps more than ever.
 London has led the way with congestion charges meaning it’s very expensive to drive in central London.

 Being a bus driver could be a great role for introverts, with practically no interactions with fellow workers.
 Just you, the open road (well maybe not quite open), and the ticket machine.